ProjectBabbage/babbagecoin/docs/index.md

 ## Client

 The client allows you to easily interact with the chain.
 It is available as a command line tool.
 Through it, you can **create a new account**.
 The client generates a new wallet with a new public/private key pair.
 It is also possible to **transfer BBC from your account to another**.
-Under the hood, the client sends a new transaction to the master, who broadcasts it to every know nodes.
+Under the hood, the client sends a new transaction to the master, who broadcasts it to every known nodes.
 Additionally, the client allows you to **query any balance** by sending the request to the master.

 The front end also has a **block explorer** functionality allowing you to look at the whole blockchain, and a **faucet** functionality to request free BBC.